rcrews/docs-website/runtime/7.0.0/governance-howto.md

 breadcrumb-title: Cloudera Runtime How To
 title: Governance
 publications:
-  # THIS ENTRY IS AN EXAMPLE TILL PUBLICATIONS START BEING ADDED
-  #- title: Using Apache Atlas
+  - title: Working with Classifications
-  #  url: using-atlas/index.html
+    url: atlas-working-with-classifications/index.html
-  #  description: >-
+   description: >-
-  #    How to use Apache Atlas to search for, classify, and manage data.
+     How to use Apache Atlas to search for, classify, and manage data.
 ---
 Apache Atlas provides data governance capabilities for Hadoop.
 Apache Atlas serves as a common metadata store that is designed to exchange